-If you are from a country from outside the EEA or Switzerland you will need a visa to study.
-It is your own responsibility to check your visa status and ensure you obtain the correct visa before travelling to London.
+If you are a national from a country outside the UK or Ireland you will need an immigration permission to study short courses with us.
+This applies to European students as well as international students.
+It is your own responsibility to check your visa status and ensure you obtain the correct visa before travelling.

 Please note we cannot allow you to start your course if you do not have the correct immigration permission.